Skip to content

 But as Ralph Waldo Emerson famously said, “Adopt the pace of nature: her secret is patience.”
 The quote emphasizes the art of learning to wait.
 It suggests that we should slow down and connect with nature, which moves at its own pace.

-Gwen Frostic’s legacy: love nature
+Gwen Frostic’s legacy: Be like a tree

 Frostic became a poet and philosopher, often lecturing about the wisdom that can be found in nature: